Chapter 2

 It’s a lot of responsibility to create a UX research strategy that makes up the overarching set of objectives and attitudes for any UX research you conduct—it’s also a lot of information to include.
 To make your job easier, we’ve included our tips on what to consider before (and during) your strategizing.

-💡 We recommend also featuring these questions in the strategy as jumping off points for your research team to answer before future individual research projects.
+💡 We recommend also featuring these questions in the strategy as starting points for your research team to consider before future individual research projects.

 Before you can begin any research, you need to know who you’re doing the research for.
 Of course, all UX research is ultimately for the benefit of the user, but consider the immediate purpose and outcome of your research and the long-term research goal—is it to support project proposals going to stakeholders?
 Or is it more for the product team to review current product iterations?